rdhananjaya/rdhananjaya.github.io/about.md

 permalink: /about/
 ---

-My name is Dhananjaya, here I blog about software development in general and programming language applications such as compilers, transpilers, and DSLs.
+My name is Roshan **Dhananjaya**, here I blog about software development in general and programming language applications such as compilers, transpilers, and DSLs.

 You can find more about me, [here in my linkedin profile](https://lk.linkedin.com/in/roshandhananajaya).